SAP/code-pal-for-abap/README.md

 ### 3. Include the new Checks into Code Inspector
 Start transaction SCI and tick the newly added Clean Code Checks in the "Check Management" section (Ctrl+Shift+F5):
 ![Screenshot of Code Inspector](./img/SCI_Check_Management.jpg)

+(In some system releases, the path to the Check Management might differ from the screenshot.)

+Please make sure to activate `Y_CHECK_CATEGORY` first and alone, since it is a prerequisite of all checks.
+Afterwards, you might activate all checks you wish in any sequence/order.
 ![Screenshot of Code Inspector Check Activation](./img/SCI_Check_Management_Checks.jpg)

 ## How to use Code Pal
-When Code Pal is in your system, just go to Transaction `SCI` or `SCII` and execute the Checks with your prefered Thresholds.
+When code pal is in your system, just go to Transaction `SCI` or `SCII` and execute the Checks with your prefered Thresholds.
 To have a consistent set of Checks and Thresholds you can always create a Code Inspector Variant.

 To understand how the checks work, please refer to the [Check Documentation](/docs/check_documentation.md).
 ![Screenshot of Check Execution](./img/SCI_Check_Execution.jpg)